Pre-Eminent One

 The early Christians were accused by the Romans of stealing glory from Caesar, and by the Jews of robbing glory from God (Yahweh).
 Christianity is criticized by some as being “too Jesus focused.”
 But is that what the apostles thought?
 Let’s hear again from Paul as he writes to the Colossians about Jesus.

 Paul writes that God is pleased to have Jesus as the preeminent person in the universe.
-But the Old Testament clearly teaches that God will never relinquish his preeminence to a created being (Deut.
-6:4, 5; Ps.
-83:18; Prov.
-16:4; Is.
-42:11).
+But the Old Testament clearly teaches that God will never relinquish his preeminence to a created being (Deuteronomy.
+6:4-5; Psalm 83:18; Proverbs 16:4; Isaiah 42:11).
 Isaiah speaks clearly of God’s (Yahweh’s) preeminence.

 But how can both Jesus and Yahweh be preeminent?
-There may be a clue in Genesis, where the Hebrew word used for God the Creator is plural (Elohim).
+In Genesis the Hebrew word used for God the Creator is plural (Elohim).
 And, when Isaiah states that God alone created everything, the Hebrew word for God (Yahweh) is also plural.
-Dr. Norman Geisler concludes, “Biblically speaking, there is more than enough evidence to conclude that the fundamental nature of God is portrayed by the Scriptures as a plural oneness.”[16]
+Dr. Norman Geisler concludes,

 Paul attributes to Jesus the same words of honor Isaiah attributes to Yahweh:

 This passage reveals that before Jesus became a man, he had the full rights of the Godhead.
-Paul also tells us, “that every knee will bow and every tongue will confess that Jesus Christ is Lord.”
+Paul concludes by attributing to Jesus the worship Isaiah said belongs only to Yahweh, “that every knee will bow and every tongue will confess that Jesus Christ is Lord.”

 Conclusion

-If Jesus is Yahweh, then the Christian message is that God Himself came to earth, allowed men to spit on Him, mock him, and nail Him to a cross as a supreme sacrifice for our sin.
-God’s perfect justice could only be satisfied by God Himself as the payment for our sin and unrighteousness.
+The Christian message is that God the Creator came to earth, allowed men to spit on him, mock him, and nail him to a cross as a supreme sacrifice for our sins.
+God’s perfect justice could only be satisfied by a mediator who was both man and God, taking on himself payment for our sin.
 No angel or created proxy would suffice.
-Such an act of condescension demonstrates the immensity of the Father’s love as well as the high value He places upon each of us (See “Why Jesus?“) .
-And this is exactly what the apostles taught and so fervently preached.
+Such an act of condescension demonstrates the immensity of God’s love and grace, as well as the high value He places upon each of us.

 In his parting words to the Ephesian elders, Paul encouraged them to “shepherd the church of God, which he purchased with His own blood (Acts 20:28 NASB).
 Paul is echoing Zechariah’s prophecy where God (Yahweh) says,

-“In that day the Lord will defend the inhabitants of Jerusalem….and they will look on Me whom they have pierced and they will mourn for Him, as one mourns for an only son (Zech 12:8a, 10b).
+“In that day the Lord will defend the inhabitants of Jerusalem….and they will look on Me whom they have pierced, and they will mourn for Him, as one mourns for an only son (Zechariah 12:8a,10b).

 - “If Christ is divine, then the incarnation, or ‘enfleshing’ of God, is the most important event in history.
 It is the hinge of history.
 It changes everything.”